Pasadena Property Division Lawyers

 Why You Need Experienced Pasadena Property Division Attorneys

-At Gille Kaye Law Group, PC, our divorce lawyers have proven expertise in complex property division.
+At Gille Kaye Law Group, PC, our property division lawyers have proven expertise in complex property division.
 We meticulously retrieve and catalog documents, conduct discovery, issue necessary subpoenas, and confer with forensic accountants, witnesses and appraisers, all to resolve your disputed property claims.

 Basic property and debts to be divided may include: